LutzCle/web/content/pages/index.md

 <dd>
 <strong>Pump Up the Volume: Processing Large Data on GPUs with Fast Interconnects</strong>
 Clemens Lutz, Sebastian Breß, Steffen Zeuch, Tilmann Rabl, Volker Markl, to appear in the
-<em>ACM International Conference on Management of Data, June 14–19, 2020, Portland, OR, USA.
+<em>ACM International Conference on Management of Data</em>, June 14–19, 2020, Portland, OR, USA.
 </dd>

 <dt>